 Mount Fernie Provincial Park is a beautiful forested area just outside of Fernie with camping, trails for walking, hiking and mountain biking and Lizard Creek.

-Mt Fernie Provincial Park is now open to reservations for 2-months in advance of an arrival date, on a rolling window.
+Mt Fernie Provincial Park is now open to reservations for 2-months in advance of arrival date, on a rolling window.
 Reservations will be available for stays between June 1 - September 30, 2022.
 Some sites are first-come first-served.
 Outside of this reservable date range all sites are first come first served.

 Mt Fernie Provincial Park is a popular recreation and camping/RV destination just outside of Fernie.
 The 259-hectare park protects the sensitive flora and fauna in the park and the banks of Lizard Creek.

 There are multiple access points throughout the Park and to trails adjacent to the Park that connect with Mount Fernie, Island Lake Lodge and Fernie Alpine Resort for both hiking and mountain biking from late April to late October and is great for winter walks and snowshoeing between November and early April.
 As these trails are shared multi-use trails please remember to keep your head up and be mindful of your surroundings.